anyateh/fyp/README.md

  - Work out an algorithm on triangulation using dummy values.

 ### Checklist
-- [ ] Decide on a standardized programming language
+- [x] Decide on a standardized programming language: Python